 Potential constraints to housing development in Santa Rosa vary by area but generally include infrastructure, development fees, application processing, land use controls (including development standards, permitting requirements, design review, and building codes, for example), and resource preservation.
 An analysis of these potential barriers is detailed in the Housing Element of the Santa Rosa General Plan 2015 - 2023, adopted July 29, 2014.
 This update has been cited throughout this Plan as the Housing Element of the General Plan 2015 - 2023 (Housing Element).
-It should be noted that the Housing Element is being updated and will be submitted to the California Department of Housing and Community Development in June 2022, and an update of the General Plan is currently in progress.
+It should be noted that the Housing Element is due for update in 2022, and an effort to update the General Plan is currently in progress.
 The following is a summary of the detailed analysis provided in the Housing Element.